mulefish/rectangles/README.md

 # rectangles\

 # Running?\
-This does not have any bad-end; You would need to supply a runner webserver. \
+This does not have any back-end; You would need to supply a runner webserver. \
 For me, "python3 -m http.server 8080" is nice easy tmp webserver.
 But any webserver would do. \
 \
 #Good?\